Ibrahim Pasha Milli

-Ibrahim Pasha Milli, 1843 – 1908 (sometimes also referred to as 'Milli Ibrahim Pasha' of the tribe of Milli, Milan, Mellan; Kurdish Îbrahîm Paşayê Milî ar ابراهيم باشا ملى), was the chief of the Kurdish Milan tribal federation in Upper Mesopotamia, the Aleppo Vilayet, and the Syrian Vilayet of the Ottoman Empire and the commander of several paramilitary Hamidiye regiments.
+Ibrahim Pasha Milli, (born 1843 in Urfa – 1908 in Constantinople, sometimes also referred to as 'Milli Ibrahim Pasha' of the tribe of Milli, Milan, Mellan; Kurdish Îbrahîm Paşayê Milî ar ابراهيم باشا ملى), was the chief of the Kurdish Milan tribal federation in Upper Mesopotamia, the Aleppo Vilayet, and the Syrian Vilayet of the Ottoman Empire and the commander of several paramilitary Hamidiye regiments.

 Life and military career

 Ibrahim was a descendant of the Kurdish tribal leader Eyyub Beg (Bey) whose clan headed a multi-confessional, but mostly Sunni Muslim and Kurmanji speaking federation of tribes that dwelled between Viranşehir, Urfa, Mardin and Diyarbakir and Dêrsim in modern-day Turkey, but also in what is now Northern Iraq's Niniveh Governorate, the Syrian Governorates of Aleppo and Hasakeh (Jazirah), and the Iranian West Azerbaijan Province.

 During the first Egyptian military campaign of Ottoman Syria under Ibrahim Pasha of Egypt (not to be confounded with Ibrahim Pasha Milli) which weakened the Ottoman rule over the region, the Milli had taken control of the Euphrates east bank.
 Ibrahim Pasha's had also repeatedly quarreled with the Arab Shammar tribe, which he defeated at the banks of the Zergan river.
 During the Ottoman Tanzimat reform period (1839 - 1876) several Milli clans members were imprisoned.

-Ibrahim Pasha took over the chieftainry of the tribe in 1863 and developed political ties with the Ottoman Palace.
+Ibrahim Pasha took over the chieftaincy of the tribe in 1863 and developed political ties with the Ottoman Palace.
 In 1891 Ibrahim became a commander of the Hamidiye regiments in the rank of a Colonel.
 Following a visit to Constantinople during which he was given the title of a Pasha, he arose to a prominent supporter to Sultan Abdul Hamid II.

 At the end of the 19th century Ibrahim Pasha had raised the substantial number of six regiments, counting 500 to 1150 men each, for the Ottoman Hamidiye cavalry.
 As he fell ill in June 1897, he was treated by the Swiss surgeon and doctor Josephina Theresia Zürcher.